 2. Cholla Wood

-Cholla wood has useful properties, and a lovely patterned surface.
+Cholla wood has useful properties and a lovely patterned surface.
 It’s often used as an ideal home for fry and freshwater shrimp, plus moss can be grown all over this wood.
+Let’s take a look at some Cholla Wood!

 This wood is great for replicating logs in the water.
 But it’s also quite expensive in comparison to other types of driftwood.